mrklein/openfoam-os-x/files/README.md

 ## addr2line_mac.py

 Added support for llvm debugger.
 Corrected source to pass pylint.
+If you'd like to use it with already installed OpenFOAM, rename it into addr2line4Mac.py and place in $WM_PROJECT_DIR/bin folder.

 ## openfoam-env-setup.sh